 Companies like this model because they can buy lots of NORI tokens and bank them, then eventually exchange the NORI tokens for NRTs which count towards carbon removal.
 Farmers like this model because they get the power to sell their banked carbon when it’s most beneficial to them.
 (Hello invisible hand of the market.)

-- Farmers are given a NORI token (which is basically ‘real-money’) for every tonne they sequester and can cash in whenever they want.
+- Once the token payment platform is launched, farmers will be given a NORI token (which is essentially ‘real-money’) for every tonne they sequester and can cash in whenever they want.
 The NORI token is priced at the market value of a carbon credit, so the idea is that the longer you hold onto a NORI token, the more it will be worth in the long run, much like stocks.

 - Farmers are able to directly connect with buyers– by cutting out the middlemen, it saves time and money on both sides